 Intended parents who pursue IVF treatment often experiencing physiological stress along with distressing wait for pregnancy.
 Therefore, the trauma of failure of pregnancy after taking IVF treatment often causes an immense psychological breakdown.
 Indian infertile couples have a belief of a 50% IVF success rate.
 This is because of the lack of IVF regulation in India, IVF clinics often claim a higher success rate than the real result and lead to a devastating outcome.
 But it is also a fact that once IVF failure is not the end of the treatment because multiple try for IVF cycles can give a positive result.
 In this case, the expense of IVF treatment is a considerable factor for decision making.
 The financial loss of each IVF cycle varies from 60,000 and Rs 2 lakh INR depending upon the treatment charge per cycle.

 It is necessary to mention that the IVF success rate in India is standard in comparison with other countries.
 All India Institute of Medical Sciences (AIMS), Delhi, one of the pioneer medical research institute revealed that 30 to 35% is the usual possibility of the success rate of IVF in India and it can raise up to 40% in case of optimum conduction of procedure under favorable condition.
-However, the age of women is one of the primary consideration of the IVF success rate.
-Women under 35 years of age have higher chances of successful IVF cycle.
+However, the age of women is one of the primary considerations of the IVF success rate.
+Women under 35 years of age have higher chances of a successful IVF cycle.

-The Indian private clinics claim 2 to 20% higher success rate, which is unethical.
-The Indian government takes some initiatives to control this unethical practices, which include Indian Council of Medical Research (ICMR) issued National Guidelines for Accreditation, Supervision, and Regulation of ART Clinics in India, but these are not legally enforceable yet, and private clinics ignore it without peril.
+The Indian private clinics claim a 2 to 20% higher success rate, which is unethical.
+The Indian government takes some initiatives to control these unethical practices, which include the Indian Council of Medical Research (ICMR) issued National Guidelines for Accreditation, Supervision, and Regulation of ART Clinics in India, but these are not legally enforceable yet, and private clinics ignore it without peril.
 In 2017, the Indian government also issued a draft Assisted Reproductive Technology (Regulation) Bill for the ethical practice of ART by regulating and supervising ART clinics.
 But yet now this Bill also has not been passed.
 In this scenario, former professor of AIMS, Dr. Nutan Aggarwal in the obstetrics and gynecology department recommended the requirement of a centralized registry for documentation and standardization of IVF data across the country.
 This can helps to restrict private clinics to provide false declaration of IVF cycle success rate to the impending patients.